Eucera

-Eucera is a genus of bees in the family Apidae, subfamily Apinae, and tribe Eucerini – the long-horned bees.
+Eucera is a genus of bees in the family Apidae, which comprises more than 100 species.
+These bees are commonly known as long-horned bees due to their characteristically long antennae, especially in males.
+Eucera species can be found in diverse habitats, including meadows, fields, and urban gardens, primarily in the Palearctic and Nearctic regions, covering parts of Europe, Asia, North Africa, and North America.

+Eucera bees play a crucial role in pollinating a wide range of flowering plants.
+They are solitary bees, meaning that each female builds and provisions her own nest without forming social colonies like honeybees.
+Female Eucera bees construct their nests in the ground, typically in well-drained, sandy soils.
+They lay their eggs within the nest and provide a food supply for their offspring by collecting pollen and nectar from flowers.

+Eucera bees are active from spring to fall, and their flight period often coincides with the blooming period of their preferred flowering plants.
+They are generalist pollinators, meaning they visit a wide variety of flowers, but some species show preferences for specific plants or families, such as legumes or sunflowers.

 Description

 As in most members of the tribe Eucerini, the antennae of males are very long.
 Old World Eucera can be identified through having five or six maxillary palpomeres, with the first flagellomere shorter than the scape and the clypeus protruding in front of the compound eye by at least the width of the eye in side view.
 These characteristics are found in both sexes.
 Additionally, the males have convergent carinae on their sixth ventral abdominal segment (sternite).
 Eucera species nest in the ground.

 Morphology

 Eucera have a thick layer of fur and are dark in color.
 They have a protuberant clypeus and are typically around 0.4 to 0.7 inches long.
-The size of bees in the genus Eucera range from 11–18 mm.
+The size of bees in the genus Eucera range from 11 to 18 mm.
 When emerging from nests, an immature Eucera nigrilabris male will be somewhat red in color and a bit sluggish.
 A mature Eucera nigrilabris male will appear grey in color and more active.